Sean-Bradley/Design-Patterns-In-Python/chain_of_responsibility/README.md

 The objects can also modify the next in the chain if for example you wanted to run objects in a recursive manner.

-## Chain of Responsibility UML Diagram
+## Chain of Responsibility Diagram
 ![Chain of Responsibility UML Diagram](chain_of_responsibility.png)